thk2b/redux-structures/README.md

 ## Usage

 It is recomended to export instances from their own module, like in traditional redux applications.
-Then, import all reducers when creating the store.
+Then, import all reducers when creating the store, and import actions where necesary.

 `messages.js`
 ```js